janbodnar/Python-AI-Skolenie/crewai.md

 | **Complexity Handling** | Great for predictable multi‑agent systems. | Great for open‑ended tasks requiring adaptive tool use. |
 | **Mental Model** | “Workflow engine with LLM‑powered steps.” | “LLM with a toolbox that chooses its own actions.” |

----

-If you want, I can also create:

-- a diagram showing the flow differences
-- a side‑by‑side code example (CrewAI vs. MCP)
-- a recommendation guide for when to use which

-Just tell me what direction you want to explore next.

 ## Basic Agent Creation